Can We Really Do "Anything"? (According to Philippians 4:13) Why Tension in the Word is Needed.

 It is the glory of God to conceal a matter, but the glory of Kings to search out a matter.
 Proverbs 25:2

-These Scriptures and more give evidence that there are things we can know, as God chooses to reveal them, and of course He chooses not only what He will reveals, but also the timing of it.
+These Scriptures give evidence that there are things we can know, as God chooses to reveal them, and of course He chooses what He will reveal, and the timing of it.
 Revelation always has a timing.
 It can also be mentioned here that God rewards those who seek him (Jeremiah 29:23-24) and He also rewards those who earnestly seek to know His Kingdom and His ways.

 A second verse that has a parallel truth is: “For without Me you can do nothing.”
 This is the latter half of John 15:5 and it is true.
 So very true.
 So true it can stand alone.
 However, there’s another truth that runs parallel to this truth and it needs to be mentioned because I’ve heard this “apart from Me you can do nothing” verse quoted as if it’s the one and only trump card, or rather the one and only side of the coin, almost as if to say, “you can’t so don’t even try.”
 Not by all, but some.
 And the other truth, if you haven’t already guessed it, is Paul’s triumphant statement (and rightfully so): “I can do all things through Christ who strengthen me” (Philippians 4:13).
 And to be fair, I’ve heard this also quoted out of context, as if we could absolutely do anything if we set our minds to it, by sheer strength of our own will.
 I’ve seen this fail to play out twice in my own family – first a niece, then my oldest grand-daughter; both wanted to become doctors, but neither succeeded when the reality became evident that in order to become a doctor, even with a strong faith in God, one must have an aptitude for life sciences and an ability to pass classes such as bio-chemistry.